NepTune-SwEnt/NepTune/README.md

      ```
 3. Open the project in Android Studio by selecting the repository root or `settings.gradle.kts`.
 4. Gradle will sync dependencies.
 If Android Studio asks to upgrade Gradle plugin or Kotlin plugin, prefer the versions defined by the project unless you have a specific reason.
-5. Ensure `app/google-services.json` is present (this repo already contains one at `app/google-services.json`).
+5. Ensure `app/google-services.json` is present.
 If you need to use a different Firebase project, replace that file with one from the Firebase console.
 6. Native libraries: `app/libs/` contains `TarsosDSPKit-release.aar` which is included by the Gradle build.
 No extra steps required unless you replace the AAR.

 ### Firebase emulator